tanyamathpal/Project-on-PowerBi/README.md

 This is a project conducted over PowerBI.
-It provides insights over the PowerBi application and how to utilize it with real life data to create menaingful visualization to understand large and complex dataset in a single glNCE
+It provides insights over the PowerBi application and how to utilize it with real life data to create menaingful visualization to understand large and complex dataset in a single glance